 Asian Long-Horned Beetle |

 The Asian Long Horned Beetle (ALB) causes widespread mortality of poplar, willow, elm and maple trees.
 The beetle is a large black insect with white spots dashed irregularly on its wings.
-The distinctive long antennae that give the beetle its name are as long as the body in females and almost twice the body length in males.
-The ALB is considered an invasive species in North America, where it is a serious threat to many deciduous hardwood trees.
+The distinctive long antennae that give the beetle its name are as long as The ALB is considered an invasive species in North America, where it is a serious threat to many deciduous hardwood trees.
 During the larval stage, the ALB bores deep into a tree's heartwood, where it feeds on the tree's nutrients.
 The tunneling damage within the cambium layer of the bark and eventually kills the tree. |

 Aphids |